irinalapteva/irinalapteva.github.io/cv/index.html.md

 ### Mission

 I strongly believe in power of the arts to bring people together.
 In particular, the performing arts have always been at the core of my life and a key part of my identity.
 As an indigenous former ballerina with 2 Master Degrees and more than 15 years of work experience in nonprofit performing arts organizations, I am uniquely suited to innovate and enhance the arts and education landscape.
-Driven by a deep passion and a strong entrepreneurial spirit, I aim to create transformative experiences that resonate with diverse communities and contribute to the enduring success of organizations and artistic excelance.
+Driven by a deep passion and a strong entrepreneurial spirit, I aim to create transformative experiences that resonate with diverse communities and contribute to the enduring success of organizations and artistic excellence.

 ### Experience